Epidiolex (cannabidiol) is a prescription drug used to manage seizures caused by certain disorders. Epidiolex comes as a liquid that you swallow.

-Epidiolex may be used to manage seizures caused by the following conditions:
+Specifically, Epidiolex is used to help manage seizures caused by:

 - Dravet syndrome